bardisty/ytdlrc/README.md

 `ytdlrc` is a simple shell script wrapper for `youtube-dl` and `rclone`.
-It downloads videos and metadata via `youtube-dl` and moves each file on completion to an `rclone` remote, e.g. Amazon Drive.
+It downloads videos and metadata via `youtube-dl` and moves each file on completion to an `rclone` remote, e.g. Google Drive.

 <details>
   <summary>